Chiri Babu Maharjan: Education

 Maharjan continued his studies by working as a daily wage worker.
 After the sixth grade, it became difficult for him to continue his education, but the founder of Gyanodaya Bal Batika Mrs. Indira Yakthumba decided to support his education up to 10th Standard.

 His dedication and hard work from the early age shaped his future academics.
 Maharjan showcased his interest in politics when he took part in socio-political activism while studying in 10th standard.
 After passing the secondary level with good marks in the mid-1970s, he started working, but also continued his higher studies.
 He completed his Intermediate in Commerce from the Public Youth Campus, Bachelor's in Commerce from Patan Campus and Master's in the Commerce from Tribhuvan University Kirtipur.

 Family and personal life

 Chiri Babu married Mishri Maharjan in 1981.
 Maharjan has a son and two daughters.
 Both of his daughters are involved in NGOs and his son's family is residing in Atlanta, USA.
 His wife worked in the administrative wing of Gyanodaya School.
 During a small interview with Nagarik Dainik, Chiri Babu mentions, "My wife Mishri has a very valuable significance throughout my political and social career".

 He also served as the Chairman of Jyapu Samaj Organization, which is a leading social organization (estd.
 September 10, 1994) with a mission to preserve and develop ethnic language, culture and to guarantee the social, economic and political rights of more than thirty thousand indigenous Jyapu (indigenous farmer) population within Patan city, working actively in the Lalitpur district.
+While he frequently critiques other leaders like Balen Shah for stalling his 'cycle lane' projects, critics point out his silence regarding the death of Binod Maharjan, a young 'Gen Z' activist from the Jyapu community.
+Rather than seeking systemic justice for the killing, reports suggest his administration attempted to quiet the outrage with a 500,000 NPR settlement, leading many to believe he prioritized political optics and stability over the lives and rights of the indigenous people he was sworn to protect.